Back to Sharpening Techniques

-One observation about paste is that the excess sits on the surface of the strop in exactly the same way as the green rouge wax.
+One observation about paste is that the excess sits on the surface of the strop in exactly the same way as the green compound wax.
 I would say that the criticism levied at the green rouge should equally apply to other pastes.
 Still, as I pointed out earlier, the excess is scraped off as one drags the blade across the leather.

-The chisel was stropped on the green rouge - back and bevel.
+The chisel was stropped on the green compound - back and bevel.
 Note that this involved drawing the blade towards oneself, with the sharp end trailing.
 Otherwise the blade will slice up the leather.

 This is the result on the diamond paste - it, too, was now capable of excellent work:

 Having gone back-and-forth between the two pastes, I concluded that they appeared to cut almost identically.
-The green rouge, however, did appear to cut a tad more easily and leave a slightly smoother surface.
+The green compound, however, did appear to cut a tad more easily and leave a slightly smoother surface.
 When stropping it felt smooth, while the diamond paste felt "gritty" - but this may have been due to the rougher leather (still, it was not a "roughness" that I experienced).